HiGeorges/NestJs-Telescope/packages/core/README.md

 ## 🚀 Features

+- **Invisible Integration** - No routes are logged at startup, all Telescope endpoints are handled via an internal Express middleware for maximum discretion.
 - **Real-time HTTP Request Monitoring** - Track all incoming requests with detailed information
 - **Exception Tracking** - Capture and display exceptions with stack traces
 - **Beautiful Web Interface** - Modern, responsive UI with real-time updates